M66B/FairEmail/docs/FAQ-da-rDK.md

 Sometimes the server received date/time is incorrect, mostly because messages were incorrectly imported from another server and sometimes due to a bug in the email server.

 In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
-This can be changed in the advanced account settings: Settings, scroll to step 1, tap Manage, tap account, tap Advanced.
+This can be changed in the advanced account settings: Settings, tap Manual setup and more options, tap Accounts, tap account, tap Advanced.

 This will not change the time of already synchronized messages.
 To solve this, long press the folder(s) in the folder list and select *Delete local messages* and *Synchronize now*.